Perfect Moist and Fluffy Vanilla Cupcakes

 These cupcakes are best eaten within 4-5 days.
 Here’s how to store them for best taste and shelf life.

-• Room Temperature and Refrigerator.
-Seal the cupcakes in an airtight cupcakes carrier or another airtight container that can accommodate the frosting and store them at room temperature for up to 2 days so that they don’t dry out as quickly.
+• Keep the cupcakes airtight.
+Seal the cupcakes in an airtight carrier or other airtight container that can accommodate the frosting.
+Store them at room temperature for up to 2 days so that they don’t dry out as quickly.
 After that, they should be refrigerated because of the buttercream.

-• Freezer.
-Seal the cupcakes in an airtight container tall enough to accommodate the frosting and store them in the freezer for up to 3 months.
+• Freeze.
+You can freeze these frosted or unfrosted.
+If you’re freezing the frosted cupcakes, seal them in an airtight container tall enough to accommodate the frosting and store them in the freezer for up to 3 months.
 Allow them to thaw at room temperature before serving.
 You can also freeze these cupcakes sans frosting and whip up a fresh batch of vanilla buttercream just before serving.

 More Cupcake Recipes To Try

 Cupcakes are the perfect sharable dessert.
-They bring everything you want from a cake to the table but with none of the messy slicing and serving.
-Here are some of my other favorite cupcake recipes for you to bring to your next soiree.
+They bring everything you want from a cake to the table, without all the slicing and serving!
+Here are some of my other favorite cupcake recipes.

 Download the previous version of this cupcake recipe here.